Ravi-959/Learning_LLM/README.md

 This repository contains the files that I used to understand and implement the code given in the book.
 Most of the code will be similar to that of the book.

+Some part of the code might be in comments which indicates there is a better version of it implemented next.

 > tensor.py           -> Basics related to tensors, optimizers, auto grad calculation using pytorch framework.

 > tokenizer.py        -> Tokenizing text manually without using BPE in tiktoken library